-- Retrieve the plug from the mouth of the garbage disposal if you're successful.
+- Retrieve the plug from the mouth of the garbage disposal.

-You may lack room for your tools in the cramped space under the sink, in which case you have no choice but to disassemble the drain, disconnect the electric cables if the unit is hardwired, dismount the garbage disposal and remove the drain plug as you would if you were installing the garbage disposal for the first time.
+You may lack room for your tools in the cramped space under the sink, in which case you have no choice but to disassemble the drain, disconnect and pull down the garbage disposal, and remove the drain plug as you would if you were installing the garbage disposal for the first time.

 Hooking Up the Dishwasher Drain

-The dishwasher drain hose is a corrugated plastic tube, and it should fit snugly over the drain opening.
+The dishwasher drain hose is a corrugated plastic tube with a rubber boot on the end.
+The boot should fit snugly over the drain opening on the garbage disposal.
 Before you connect the hose, slip a metal pipe clamp over it.
-After connecting the hose, be sure to slide this clamp over the drain outlet and tighten it down with a screwdriver.
+After connecting the hose, be sure to slide this clamp over the drain outlet and tighten it down with a screwdriver or nut driver.

 Remember to make a high loop in the drain hose by securing it to the underside of the countertop.
 This loop is mandated by code to prevent the contents of the sink drain from contaminating the dishwasher if the sink overflows.
 Some plumbing jurisdictions go further, requiring you to connect the hose to a special fitting called an air gap, which is mounted on the sink deck or the countertop.
 Be sure to check whether or not this requirement applies in your area.